jackdbd/calderone/packages/utils/.ae/utils.api.md

 // @public
 export const addDays: (date: Date, n: number) => Date;

-// Warning: (ae-missing-release-tag) "dateFormatOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "dateFormatOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const dateFormatOptions: {